Handley Page Halifax

 Various improved versions of the Halifax were introduced, incorporating more powerful engines, a revised defensive turret layout and increased payload.
 It remained in service with Bomber Command until the end of the war, performing a variety of duties in addition to bombing.
 Specialised versions of the Halifax were developed for troop transport and paradrop operations.
-Following the end of the Second World War, the RAF quickly retired the Halifax, after the type was succeeded as a strategic bomber by the Avro Lincoln, an advanced derivative of the Lancaster.
+After the Second World War, the RAF quickly retired the Halifax, the type being succeeded as a strategic bomber by the Avro Lincoln, an advanced derivative of the Lancaster.
 During the post-war years, the Halifax was operated by the Royal Egyptian Air Force, the French Air Force and the Royal Pakistan Air Force.
 The type also entered commercial service for a number of years, used mainly as a freighter.
 A dedicated civil transport variant, the Handley Page Halton, was also developed and entered airline service; 41 civil Halifax freighters were used during the Berlin Airlift.
 In 1961, the last remaining Halifax bombers were retired from operational use.